 Since they are sight hounds and are oblivious to verbal commands, they will move toward an object on the horizon.
 Greyhounds must never be allowed outside unless they are on a lead or in a completely fenced or enclosed area.
 The automobile is the Greyhound’s “unnatural” enemy and neither the dog nor driver can react to a speeding Greyhound in time to avoid a lethal collision.

-Our adoption fee is $200.00.
-The average cost of just spaying/neutering and dental (teeth cleaning) in the Kansas City area is $275.00 so the $200.00 (which also covers vaccinations and a lead and collar) does not even cover the medical costs incurred by KCREGAP to prepare greyhounds for adoption.
+Our adoption fee is $400.00.
+The average cost of just spaying/neutering and dental (teeth cleaning) in the Kansas City area is $275.00 so the $400.00 (which also covers vaccinations and a lead and collar) helps to cover the medical costs incurred by KCREGAP to prepare greyhounds for adoption.
 Greyhounds, like any other dog, should be given regular veterinary care.
 As pets, Greyhounds eat no more than any other dog of comparable weight – 4 to 6 cups of dry kibble a day.
 They also love rice and vegetables in their food.
 It costs about $1.00 a day to feed a Greyhound.
 This may vary depending on dog food brand and feeding requirements.

 Frequently an adopted Greyhound is completely housebroken right from the start.
 In their kennel environment they are “turned out” three or four times a day to relieve themselves.
 Therefore, racing Greyhounds are kennel-broken, which means they’re trained to go outside and keep their kennels clean.
 Let them out frequently at first, and they quickly learn that their new home is the place they keep clean and outside is where they go to relieve themselves.